 In 1988, Apple sued Microsoft as Windows evolved to more closely resemble the Mac operating system.
 Apple’s suit identified 189 different user interface elements that it argued Microsoft used illegally.
 Unfortunately for Apple, the judge ruled that the agreement between the two companies covered 179 of those elements.

 That left just 10 elements Apple could argue were its own work.
 The August 14, 1991, court ruling began to chip away at those, establishing that the UI elements were not original enough to warrant protection.

 From bad to worse for Apple

-Ultimately, the case was resolved almost two years later on August 24, 1993, when the court dismissed Apple’s case.
+Ultimately, the situation was resolved almost two years later on August 24, 1993, when the court dismissed Apple’s case.
 The company appealed, but the court’s decision was upheld.
 Microsoft went on to release Windows 3.0, 3.1 and — most devastatingly — Windows 95.

 While Apple struggled, Microsoft went from strength to strength.
 It was a bad time to be an Apple fan, and an even worse time to be an Apple investor.
 And then some guy named Steve Jobs rejoined Apple, and the whole thing started to turn around.

 Were you an Apple fan during the legal battles of the 1990s?
 Leave your memories of that tumultuous era below.